syncfusion-content/uwp-docs/uwp/Calendar/Visible-Date-options.md

 ## Setting Visible Dates

-`VisibleDates` property is used to specify the active dates when they are not continuous and cannot be specified with a start and end date.
+The `VisibleDates` property is used to specify the active dates when they are not continuous and cannot be specified with a start and end date.

 {% tabs %}